perladvent/perldotcom/content/article/a-slow-boat-to-data.md

 That's a bit better and shorter but all those indexes add a bit of noise.
 Or does it add noise?
 The data I am rendering is so simple that I don't need any indexing.
 What if the data weren't sorted?
 What if I wanted to look at the value at the 50th index?

 Here is an example with randomized data.
-Still finding `dd`'s output better?
-I also used columns of 10 rows rather than 5:
+I also used columns of 10 rows rather than 5.
+Still finding `dd`'s output better?:

 ```perl
 use Data::Dump::Tree ;